Some of our information has moved to NT.GOV.AU

 Case study 1

-An Indigenous woman in a remote community approached her manager to talk about the difficulty she is having working, caring for her family and 4 children and the need to attend frequent ceremonies.
+An Aboriginal woman in a remote community approached her manager to talk about the difficulty she is having working, caring for her family and 4 children and the need to attend frequent ceremonies.
 The options available were discussed and it was agreed that she work 7 hours each day instead of the usual 5 hours.
 This way she was able to build up her flex time which gave her opportunity to attend cultural activities when required - this is working really well and both parties are happy with the outcome.